 The MDC invests in three 2a7-like pools: the Local Government Investment Cooperative (LOGIC), the Texas Local Government Investment Pool (TexPool) and TexStar, all of which were created under the Interlocal Cooperation Act, Texas Government Code Ann.
 Ch.
 791 and the Texas Government Code Ann.
 Ch.
 2256.

-LOGIC is governed by a five-member Board of Directors comprising three government officials or employees, and two other persons with expertise in public finance representing the General Manager of LOGIC.
-Additionally, LOGIC has an eighteen to twenty four-member advisory board.
+Investments in the 2a7-like pools are considered to be cash equivalents when preparing these financial statements.

+LOGIC is governed by a five-member Board of Directors consisting of four individuals from participating Government Entities in the pool and one unaffiliated individual.
+The business and affairs of LOGIC are managed by the Board.
+J.P.
+Morgan Investment Management, Inc. provides investment management, fund accounting, transfer agency and custodial services for the pool and First Southwest Asset Management, Inc. provides administrative, marketing and participant services.
 The Texas Treasury Safekeeping Trust Company is trustee of TexPool and is a limited purpose trust company authorized pursuant to Texas Government Code Ann.
-Section 404.103 for which the

-3. Deposits, Investments and Obligations under Reverse Repurchase Agreements (continued)

-Texas State Comptroller is the sole officer, director, and shareholder.
-TexStar is governed by a five-member Board of Directors comprising three government officials or employees and two other persons with expertise in public finance.
-Additionally, TexStar has an eight-member advisory board.
+Section 404.103 for which the Texas State Comptroller is the sole officer, director, and shareholder.
+The advisory board of TexPool is composed of members appointed pursuant to the requirements of the Public Funds Investment Act, Texas Government Code Ann. ch.
+2256.
+TexStar is governed by a five- member Board of Directors comprising three government officials or employees and two other persons with expertise in public finance.
+Additionally, TexStar has a six-member advisory board.